koding/kdlearn/guides/what-happens-upon-upgrade/index.md

 3. Click the icon to and you will be presented with the option to create a new VM.
 You can select the size and the region of the VM.
 ![Developer Plan Image 2](dev-pro.png)

+### Share your VM with other Koding users
+Sharing your VM is very useful when you are doing "serial collaboration" which means one person takes over when the other is done.
+You can learn all about how to share your VMs through [this guide](http://learn.koding.com/guides/permanent-shared-vm/).

 [pricing]: https://koding.com/Pricing